-Note: This posts is a supporting reading piece/summary of my session titled “Great eLearning team – a force to be reckoned with” that is part of an asynchronous conference organized by Professional Development 4 Instructional Designers.
+Note: This post is a supporting reading piece/summary of my session titled “Great eLearning team – a force to be reckoned with” that is part of an asynchronous conference organized by Professional Development 4 Instructional Designers.
 The event is accessible between June 15 and 19, 2020; you can still access the recorded content if you register here: https://freepd4ids.wixsite.com/index/events-1

 There is this famous saying: teamwork makes the dream work.
 And, I do believe this is true if you play your cards right.
 There are multiple ways how you can set up a successful team, and I will say this upfront: my findings might not work for your company situation, my tips and tricks might be impossible to perform.
 But as we’re all different, our work conditions are different.
 But I do encourage you to redesign your way of looking at how teams are organized, how they work in general, and how you can make your team better.